Home › Blog › What is Ticketing Systems? The Complete Guide

 6. Capture User Feedback With Surveys

-No matter how or when customers reach out to you for assistance, you must share surveys with customers to monitor the service experience.
+No matter how or when customers reach out to you for assistance, you must share surveys with them to monitor the service experience.
 For this reason, ticketing systems can be used to share automated surveys right after a ticket is marked as resolved or closed.

 With the right feedback at your fingertips, you can identify areas for improvement, modify existing processes, and ensure that customers receive the best possible experience.
 You can even encourage customers to rate support agents on different parameters such as helpfulness, politeness, knowledge of the product, etc.